-- 4.9 The Government's approach to Negative RSG in 2019/20 was to eliminate it in full via forgone business rates receipts.
-In the Technical Consultation, the Government is minded to pay off Negative RSG again in 2020/21 and is consulting on this approach. - 4.10 The Rural Services Delivery Grant is a Government grant recognising cost pressures associated with service delivery in rural sparse areas.
+- 4.9 The Government's approach to Negative RSG in 2019/20 was to eliminate it in full via forgone business rates receipts, and this approach has been adopted again in the Provisional Settlement for 2020/21. - 4.10 The Rural Services Delivery Grant is a Government grant recognising cost pressures associated with service delivery in rural sparse areas.
 The Final Finance Settlement provided for the grant to continue for East Suffolk in 2019/20, at a level of £248k.
 As with RSG, it has previously been assumed in the MTFS that this grant would not be received after 2019/20.
-In the Technical Consultation, the Government is now proposing that 2019/20 allocations of Rural Services Delivery Grant will be rolled forward to 2020/21.
+In the Provisional Settlement, the 2019/20 allocations of Rural Services Delivery Grant will now be rolled forward to 2020/21.
 2019/20 allocations were distributed to the top quartile of local authorities on the basis of the 'super-sparsity' indicator, which ranks authorities by the proportion of the population which is scattered widely, using Census data and weighted towards the authorities with the sparsest populations.
 It is assumed in the MTFS that RSDG will not be received from 2021/22 onwards in the current form, as sparsity is expected to be an area considered as part of the Fair Funding reforms.